Elmahrosa/TEOS-Identity-Insight-AI/README.md

 **Born in Egypt for the World**
 *Built in Egypt.
 Engineered for Nations.
 Scaled for the World.*

 Elmahrosa leads with governance.
 Nations command.
 Technology serves.

-AI and Web3 operate strictly as governed execution layers — never as authorities.
+AI and Web3 operate strictly as **governed execution layers** — never as authorities.

 ---

 ## About This Repository

-**TEOS Identity Insight AI** delivers sovereign-grade identity intelligence, risk analysis, and audit enforcement for civic-first blockchain systems.
+**TEOS Identity Insight AI** delivers sovereign-grade identity intelligence, risk analysis, and enforcement signals for civic-first digital infrastructure.

 It enables:
 - National digital identity protection
-- Civic-first blockchain infrastructure
+- Civic-first blockchain systems
 - Compliance-heavy and emerging-market deployments
-- AI-assisted identity verification under **human sovereign authority**
+- AI-assisted identity analysis under **human sovereign authority**

 > This repository is **not a standalone commercial product**.
 > It operates exclusively as a controlled component of the **TEOS Sovereign Stack**.